wrapperband/PrivateBlockchainAddress/README.md

 Developing Private Blockchain addresses - ideology
 --------------------------------------------------
 > Blockchains are a way storing encrypted data.
-Current blockchains such as Bitcoins are psudo anonimous for various reasons but a major one is information leakage at transfer, and storage of plain addresses in the blockchain.
+Current blockchains such as Bitcoins are pseudo anonimous for various reasons but a major one is information leakage at transfer, and storage of plain addresses in the blockchain.
 > The idea of developing PBA is to investigate whether it is possible to have a "Dark Blockchain" such that only the sender and receiver of coins can see unencrypted details of a transaction.
 >
 > The white paper or functional requirement is currently being developed.